bwsw/sj-platform/SJDocs/source/Tutorial.rst

 An individual instance should be created for each module.

-See the instructions below for creating instances for the example task.
+See the instructions below to create instances for the example task.

 To create an instance of the *sj-regex-input* module send the following request::